IreneMarin/FEND-project-4-optimization/README.md

 ####Part 1: Optimize PageSpeed Insights

-- Minify CSS and JS files with Grunt.
+- Minified CSS and JS files with Grunt.
-- Optimize images (size and compression) with Grunt.
+- Optimized images (size and compression) with Grunt.
-- Eliminate render-blocking JavaScript and CSS in above-the-fold content:
+- Eliminated render-blocking JavaScript and CSS in above-the-fold content:
   - style.css inlined in index.html.
   - print.css with the media=print tag.
   - Put the Google Analytics script to the footer of the page.
-  - Load asyncronoulsy the Google Fonts with a script in the footer.
+  - Loaded asyncronoulsy the Google Fonts with a script in the footer.
-- Create web.config file to put an expiry date to static resources (css, images and js).
+- Created web.config file to put an expiry date to static resources (css, images and js).

 ####Part 2: Optimize Frames per Second

-- Apply optimizations for PageSpeed: minify css and js, optimize images, inline css, configure the viewport.
+- Apply optimizations for PageSpeed: minified css and js, optimized images, inlined css, configured the viewport.
 - Optimizations made in views/js/main.js:
-  - Lines 359-366: create a helper function to use instead of document.querySelectorAll
+  - Lines 360-366: created a helper function to use instead of document.querySelectorAll.
-  - Lines 437-463: we have deleted the function determineDx, since we will change the pizza size inside the changePizzaSizes.
+  - Lines 436-455: deleted the function determineDx, since we change the pizza size inside the changePizzaSizes.
+Also optimized the for loop to put the new width in each .randomPizzaContainer.
-  - Line 479: put 50 pizzas in the background, 100 is too much.
+  - Line 471: put 50 pizzas in the background (100 is too much).
-  - Line 513: use getDomNodeArray instead of document.querySelectorAll
+  - Lines 451 and 504: used getDomNodeArray instead of document.querySelectorAll.
-  - Lines 516-530:
+  - Line 507: the document.body.scrollTop is a constant number, so we don't want to create the varible each time inside the for loop, moved it outside in a new variable.
+  - Lines 511-513: phase only have 5 different values, because it changes for each (i % 5).
+So we create an array where we put the 5 values.
+We also put the phase variable outside the for loop, to separate the manipulation of the DOM from the methods that query the state.
+  - Lines 517-518: optimized the for loop function with the new outside variables created.
-  - Line 549: create 50 moving pizzas, 200 is way too much.
+  - Line 539: created 50 moving pizzas (200 is way too much).
-  - Lines 552-554:
+  - Lines 542-544: put the optimized image of the pizza with its real size.
 - Optimizations in CSS: put will-change:transform;transform: translateZ(0); in the .mover class.
 This way we will create diferent layouts for each pizza and the main layout will not be repainted every time we create a pizza.